learn-co-curriculum/dsc-one-to-many-and-many-to-many-joins-lab/README.md

 ## Employees and their Office (a One-to-One join)

-Return a list of all of the employees with their first name, last name and the city and state of the office that they work out of (if they have one).
+Return a dataframe with all of the employees including their first name and last name along with the city and state of the office that they work out of (if they have one).
 Include all employees and order them by their first name, then their last name.

 ```python